-Snakebites usually occur on the face, neck of front legs of the cat and cause swelling to the affected area.
+Snakebites are most common on the face, neck or front legs of the cat and cause swelling to the affected area.
 Snakes can be venomous or nonvenomous.
-Obviously venomous are by far more dangerous, but even nonvenomous bites can cause pain, inflammation, and swelling of the affected area.
+Venomous bites are by far more dangerous and can lead to rapid death, but even nonvenomous bites can cause pain, inflammation, and swelling of the affected area.

-Antivenom to neutralise the venom and supportive care.
+Antivenom to neutralise the venom as well as aggressive supportive care.

-Control parasites with a suitable medication, steroids to reduce inflammation and eliminating the cause (where known).
+Control parasites with suitable medication, steroids to reduce inflammation and eliminating the cause (where known).